natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Action%20X.md

 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 At first glance, the Centurion Action X does not bring a significant change in playstyle.
 Compared to equivalent-rank vehicles, battle usage can be straightforward.
 But there are some meaningful lessons for future medium tanks that excel at support roles down the rank, namely the [[Chieftain (Family)|Chieftains]].

 One way to master this tank's capabilities is to minimize its weaknesses.
-Knowing the limited maximum speed, the commanders often should resort to long-distance gunnery.
+Knowing the limited maximum speed, the commanders often should resort to long‑distance gunnery.
 This long-range shooting is, in fact, very healthy for the Centurion X. The firepower is more than sufficient to cause damage in most ranges; thus, sniping is where most mainstream British medium tanks will excel.

-The shoot-and-scoot tactic benefits the Centurion Action X. It will protect the vehicle from prolonged exposure as the lower turret is poorly armoured to withstand serious firepower.
+The shoot-and-scoot tactic benefits the Centurion Action X. It will protect the vehicle from prolonged exposure, as the lower turret is poorly armoured to withstand serious firepower.
 One way to stay alive is never to expose your lower half of the turret.

-An early game planning of the map positioning will allow the Centurion Action X to strike lethally without being immediately obliterated.
+An early game planning of the map positioning allows the Centurion Action X to strike lethally without being immediately obliterated.
 However, players should keep in mind another forte of most British MBTs down the line; this is the flexibility of the gun elevation.
-Therefore slopes, cliffs and trenches on maps such as [[Ash River]], [[Carpathians (Ground Forces)|Carpathians]] or [[Fulda (Ground Forces)|Fulda]], should be used to multiply the damage the Centurion can cause.
+Therefore, slopes, cliffs, and trenches on maps such as [[Ash River]], [[Carpathians (Ground Forces)|Carpathians]] or [[Fulda (Ground Forces)|Fulda]], should be used to multiply the damage the Centurion can cause.

-The sniper or support role can provide the best results in the long run, as most tanks at its rank will often struggle to fire effectively when on the move or at long ranges.
+The sniper or support role can provide the best results eventually, as most tanks at its rank will often struggle to fire effectively when on the move or at long ranges.
 Meanwhile, the Centurion Action X will quickly get in and out of cover thanks to the gun stabilizer, firing whenever enemy targets are spotted.

-New players may learn the best way to help your team win the game is by being in the rear supporting the offensive of the most aggressive tanks.
-Not only covering the fronts but also on the lookout for light flankers.
+New players may learn the best way to help your team win the game is by being in the rear, supporting the offensive of the most aggressive tanks; not only covering the fronts but also on the lookout for light flankers.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->